chidumaga/alx-system_engineering-devops/0x02-shell_redirection/README.md

-cho this is for shell redirection > README.md echo cho this is for shell redirection
+this is for shell redirection